quang2002/PE-PRF192/README.md

 # PE-PRF192
-1. Find maximun "even" number among five numbers.
+1. Find maximum "even" number among five numbers.
 2. Enter n [n is also the first element in array].
 Print out all even number at even position and sorted increasing.
 3. Enter h [h is the height of pyramid (h < 20)].
 Print out half of the empty pyramid.
 4. Remove all duplicated odd numbers (keeps only the first occurence of the numbers).